 - The Cavefish's suits are based on the Tusken Raiders/Sand People's suits from Star Wars: A New Hope (1977)

 - Emmit, the trucker, has an Imperial logo tattoo (from the Star Wars universe) on his right arm

 - Some of the Vultures are named after characters from LucasArts' Maniac Mansion (1987) for instance Wendy, Razor, and Sid.

 - Roy Conrad, the man who voiced Ben, passed away January 18, 2002, at the age of 61.

-- If you ask Emmet at the Melonweed Bar enough times he'll let you try out his 5-finger filet game.
+- If players ask Emmet at the Melonweed Bar enough times, he'll let the player try out his 5-finger filet game.